walterhiggins/WMPJS/book-outline.md

 @@include target/events-reference.html

 ## Appendix D: Items reference
-The *items* module provides a suite of useful functions for creating *Item Stacks* - that is - collections of objects which are typically stored in a Player's inventory.
+The *items* module provides a suite of useful functions for creating *Item Stacks*; collections of objects which are typically stored in a Player's inventory.
 Each of the functions in the following table can be called in 3 different ways:

-1. If there is no parameter supplied the function will return the equivalent *Material* - that is - one of the values of the *org.bukkit.Material* type.
+1. If there is no parameter supplied the function will return the equivalent *Material* -- that is -- one of the values of the *org.bukkit.Material* type.
 For example, calling `items.diamondOre()` will return the *org.bukkit.Material.DIAMOND_ORE* value which is of type *org.bukkit.Material* and can be used anywhere the Bukkit API expects an *org.bukkit.Material* object.
 2. If a number is supplied as the sole parameter, then a new *org.bukkit.inventory.ItemStack* object is returned.
 For example, calling `items.diamondOre(8)` will return an *ItemStack* composed of 8 blocks of diamond ore.
 3. If a *Material* object is supplied as the sole parameter, then the material is compared with the material type associated with the given function and will return *true* if the materials are of the same type.
 For example, to see if a player is currently holding diamond ore: `var isDiamond = items.diamondOre( player.itemInHand.type )`.